techacharya/Cources/linux/theory/installation/dvd-iso-usb.md

 ![Begin Installation](../../images/installation/begin-installation.png)

 Once the installation is completed it will prompt you to reboot the system.
-You will have to click on **` Reboot system `** and system will rebooted and everythins is as per expection then it will prompt you to login the system.
+You will have to click on **` Reboot System `** and system will rebooted and everythins is as per expection then it will prompt you to login the system.

 ![Installation Complete Reboot](../../images/installation/installation-complete.png)

+Now yor installation is done successfully and you can login with **_root_** user and password which, set by you at the time of installation phase.

 ![Installation Complete Reboot](../../images/installation/login-shell.png)